deviantfero/wpgtk/README.md

 # wpg
-### An accesible and easy to install colorscheme and theme generator for Openbox, tint2 and GTK.
+### An accesible and easy to install colorscheme and theme generator for Openbox, tint2 and GTK2/3.

+#### it's also compatible with most software that uses written configs, such as i3, bspwm, termite, etc.

 #### Videos